ingo/ingo.github.io/_recipes/andy_ricker_s_phat_thai_stir_fried_rice_noodles_with_shrimp_tofu_and_peanuts.md

 time: 1 hour
 title: Andy Ricker's Phat Thai
 ---

+ A delicious noodle dish packed with protein.
+The combination of flavors and textures is what makes it so craveable.
+  Sweet, sour, spicy, crunchy - it's all there in one bowl with this recipe.
+The tamarind sauce binds everything together and provides tartness.
+Chopped peanuts give crunch while shrimp offer briny flavor.
+The rice noodles soak up the complex sweet, sour and spicy tamarind sauce.
+Dried shrimp amplify the flavor.
+Chopped peanuts add textural contrast.
+It's a party in your mouth!

 ### Ingredients

 * `1 tbsp` medium-size dried shrimp, rinsed and patted dry